 Adjunct Assistant Professor of Environmental Health

-Dr. Makris utilizes methodology and techniques towards the improved understanding of orally-ingested carcinogenic contaminants on the etiology and mitigation of carcinogenic or non-carcinogenic effects (diabetes type II, adverse pregnancy outcomes).
-Towards this goal, Dr. Makris collaborates with Harvard faculty specializing in environmental epidemiology, risk assessment, and microbiology to address Water & Health issues in different areas of the world, most notably in Cyprus, Greece and Bangladesh.
+Dr. Makris utilizes targeted and untargeted techniques of the Exposome towards the improved understanding of human exposures to environmental chemicals and their metabolic health effects (type II diabetes, thyroid anomalies, liver diseases).
+Towards this goal, Dr. Makris collaborates with Harvard faculty specializing in environmental epidemiology and bioinformatics to address environmental health issues in different areas of the world, notably in Cyprus, Greece and Kuwait.

-Under the auspices of the Cyprus University of Technology (CUT), Dr. Makris has recently started developing the Water and Health laboratory in the Cyprus International Institute for Environmental and Public Health.
-The ultimate goal of the Water & Health research program of Dr. Makris is to minimize the human health risk associated with chronic human oral ingestion of water contaminants.
-In specific, the main objectives of the Water & Health research program are to:
+Under the auspices of the Cyprus University of Technology, Dr. Makris supervises the Water and Health laboratory in the Cyprus International Institute for Environmental and Public Health.
+The ultimate goal of the Water & Health research program is to minimize the human health risk associated with chronic exposures to environmental chemicals.
+Towards this goal, the Water & Health research program applies improved exposure assessment protocols for endocrine disruptors and disinfection by-products that refine the degree of association with their corresponding health outcomes.

-During the past 6 years, Dr. Makris has published >40 peer-reviewed journal articles and book chapters dealing with the environmental chemistry, exposure potential / human gastrointestinal bioavailability of arsenic, and the development of intervention measures/ technologies for a number of inorganic (arsenic, and lead) and organic (veterinary antibiotics and explosive munitions residues) toxic contaminants.
-Dr. Makris and his colleagues utilized advanced instrumentation and methodologies for solution and particle surface speciation of toxic contaminants, such as, HPLC-ICP-MS, HPLC-ESI-MS/MS, and XANES/EXAFS.
-A patent on the removal of chromium from urban stormwater in under way with colleagues from the Univ. of Texas at San Antonio, while a proof-of-concept has been confirmed for a novel arsenic field test kit.
+During the past 10 years, Dr. Makris has published >70 peer-reviewed journal articles dealing with the environmental chemistry and exposure science of environmental contaminants, including the development of intervention measures/ technologies for a number of inorganic (arsenic, and lead) and organic (veterinary antibiotics and explosive munitions residues) toxic contaminants.

 Ph.D., 2004, University of Florida, USA